Pa Konate: GIF Sundsvall

 On 27 February 2019, Konate returned to Sweden to sign for GIF Sundsvall for the rest of the 2019 season.

 He made his debut for the club, starting the whole game in the left–midfield position, and set up a goal for Maic Sema, in a 3–1 loss against IF Elfsborg on 14 April 2019.
 Since joining GIF Sundsvall, Konate quickly established himself in the starting eleven, rotating in either the left–midfield position or left–back position.
 It wasn't until on 29 May 2019 when he scored his first Allsvenskan goal, coming against his former club, Malmö FF, in a 2–1 loss.
-This was followed up by setting up the club's opening goal of the game, in a 1–1 draw against Östersunds.
+This was followed up by setting up the club's opening goal of the game, in a 1–1 draw against Östersund.
 However, Konate was unable to help GIF Sundsvall avoid relegation, as the club finished nineteenth place in the league.
-Following this, however, he suffered an injury in the 18th minute against Helsingborgs on 26 October 2019 and was substituted as a result, as GIF Sundsvall lost 2–1.
+Following this, however, he suffered an injury in the 18th minute against Helsingborg on 26 October 2019 and was substituted as a result, as GIF Sundsvall lost 2–1.
 At the end of the 2019 season, Konate went on to make twenty–six appearances and scoring once in all competitions.
 Following this, he was released by the club after his contract expired.